-Overtime Meal Pay Rates as at 10.6.2021 Pay Rates as at 9/12/2021 Pay Rates as at 9/6/2022 Classification All classifications Employee Type Any Description An employee who works overtime is entitled to payment of an allowance, in addition to any overtime payment, where: After the completion of, and continuous with, the employee's ordinary hours of duty for the day, a period of at least one and a half hours overtime is worked prior to an unpaid meal break being taken, which is followed by a further period of overtime of at least half an hour; or Before the commencement of the employee's ordinary hours of duty for the day, a period of at least one and a half hours overtime is worked prior to an unpaid meal break being taken, which is followed by a further period of overtime of at least half an hour; or On a Saturday, Sunday or public holiday, aperiod of at least five hours overtime is worked, in addition to the employee's normal weekly hours of duty, prior to an unpaid meal break being taken, which is followed by a further period of overtime of at least half an hour.
-Rate/Frequency per occasion \$30.76 \$31.18 \$31.60 Payment on Leave Not paid during any type of paid or unpaid leave.
-Exclusions Where an appropriate meal is obtainable by the employee at a canteen, cafeteria or diningroom conducted, controlled, or assisted by the Directorate, the amount of meal allowance will be the maximum amount for which an appropriate meal is obtainable at the canteen, cafeteria or dining room.
+Overtime Meal Pay rates as at 10/6/2021 1.35% from 9/12/2021 1.35% from 9/6/2022 Classification All classifications Employee Type Any Description An employee who works overtime is entitled to payment of an allowance, in addition to any overtime payment, where: 1.
+After the completion of, and continuous with, the employee's ordinary hours of duty for the day, a period of at least one and a half hours overtime is worked prior to an unpaid meal break being taken, which is followed by a further period of overtime of at least half an hour; or 2.
+Before the commencement of the employee's ordinary hours of duty for the day, a period of at least one and a half hours overtime is worked prior to an unpaid meal break being taken, which is followed by a further period of at least one and a half hours overtime is worked prior to an unpaid meal break being taken, which is followed by a further period of overtime of at least half an hour; or 3.
+On a Saturday, Sunday or public holiday, a period of at least five hours overtime is worked, in addition to the employee's normal weekly hours of duty, prior to an unpaid meal break being taken, which is followed by a further period of overtime of at least half an hour; or ¢20.70 ¢21.10 624.00 Rate/Frequency per occasion \$30.76 \$31.18 \$31.60 Payment on Leave Not paid during any type of paid or unpaid leave.
+Exclusions Where an appropriate meal is obtainable by the employee at a canteen, cafeteria or dining room conducted, controlled, or assisted by the Directorate, the amount of meal allowance will be the maximum amount for which an appropriate meal is obtainable at the canteen, cafeteria or dining room.
 This rate is in substitution for the rate above.
-Notes 1 Allowance Type Disability
+Allowance Type Disability